1I/ʻOumuamua: Classification

 Initially, ʻOumuamua was announced as comet C/2017 U1 (PANSTARRS) based on a strongly hyperbolic trajectory.
 In an attempt to confirm any cometary activity, very deep stacked images were taken at the Very Large Telescope later the same day, but the object showed no presence of a coma.
 (Note: According to Central Bureau for Astronomical Telegrams's CBET 4450, none of the observers had detected any sign of cometary activity.
 The initial classification as a comet was based on the object's orbit.)
 Accordingly, the object was renamed A/2017 U1, becoming the first comet ever to be re-designated as an asteroid.
 Once it was identified as an interstellar object, it was designated 1I/2017 U1, the first member of a new class of objects.
 The lack of a coma limits the amount of surface ice to a few square meters, and any volatiles (if they exist) must lie below a crust at least 0.5 m thick.
 It also indicates that the object must have formed within the frost line of its parent stellar system or have been in the inner region of that stellar system long enough for all near-surface ice to sublimate, as may be the case with damocloids.
 It is difficult to say which scenario is more likely due to the chaotic nature of small body dynamics, although if it formed in a similar manner to Solar System objects, its spectrum indicates that the latter scenario is true.
 Any meteoric activity from ʻOumuamua would have been expected to occur on 18 October 2017 coming from the constellation Sextans, but no activity was detected by the Canadian Meteor Orbit Radar.

 On 27 June 2018, astronomers reported that ʻOumuamua was thought to be a mildly active comet, and not an asteroid, as previously thought.
 This was determined by measuring a non-gravitational boost to ʻOumuamua's acceleration, consistent with comet outgassing.
 However, studies submitted in October 2018 suggest that the object is neither an asteroid nor a comet, although the object could be a remnant of a disintegrated interstellar comet (or exocomet), as suggested by astronomer Zdenek Sekanina.
+But by 2024, astronomers had identified 14 asteroids with the same unusual behavior.
+This makes ʻOumuamua the first member of another new class of objects called dark comets.